AusDTO/gov-au-content-guide/index.md

 ## What is this draft?

 This is a draft of a new Content Guide designed to help government content creators create simpler, clearer and faster information.
-It captures the latest thinking in online content with a strong focus on accessiblity.
+It captures the latest thinking in online content with a strong focus on accessibility.

 ## Who is it for?